Capillary/api-documentation/source/includes/_customer.md

 ...
 ```

-> embed=promotionalPoints, to see summary of customer promotional points
+> embed=promotionalPoints, to see the summary of customer's promotional points

 ```json
 ...